Nant Y Garw Mine

 The Mine From Above

-Looking down at the mine shaft, remains of a building, Ore Bin 4 and possibly a Whim Circle.
+Looking down at the mine shaft, remains of a building, Ore Bin 4 and possibly a whim circle.

 The Mine From Above